Judiciary of Russia: Prosecutors

 The Prosecutor General is nominated by the President of Russia and appointed by the majority of Federation Council for a term of five years.
 If the nomination fails, the President must nominate another candidate within 30 days.
 The resignation of the Prosecutor General before the end of his term should be approved by both a majority of Federation Council and the President.

 The Prosecutor General leads the General Prosecutor's Office of the Russian Federation.
 The prosecutor's offices of the federal subjects are subordinate to the General Prosecutor's Office of the Russian Federation, and the prosecutor's offices of towns and raions are subordinate to the prosecutor's offices of subjects of the Russian Federation.
 There are specialized prosecutor's offices (environmental prosecutor's offices, penitentiary prosecutor's offices, transport prosecutor's offices, closed towns prosecutor's offices) which are subordinate to the General Prosecutor's Office of the Russian Federation and have own subordinated prosecutor's offices.
-Finally, there is the Chief Military Prosecutor's Office of the Russian Federation which is subordinate to the General Prosecutor's Office of the Russian Federation and have own subordinated military prosecutor's offices (military prosecutor's office of Western Military District, military prosecutor's office of Eastern Military District, military prosecutor's office of Southern Military District, military prosecutor's office of Central Military District, military prosecutor's office of Northern Fleet, military prosecutor's office of Baltic Fleet, military prosecutor's office of Black Sea Fleet, military prosecutor's office of Pacific Fleet, military prosecutor's office of Strategic Missile Forces and Moscow city military prosecutor's office) which in turn have own subordinated military prosecutor's offices (garrison military prosecutor's offices).
+Finally, there is the Chief Military Prosecutor's Office of the Russia Federation which is subordinate to the General Prosecutor's Office of the Russian Federation and have own subordinated military prosecutor's offices (military prosecutor's office of Western Military District, military prosecutor's office of Eastern Military District, military prosecutor's office of Southern Military District, military prosecutor's office of Central Military District, military prosecutor's office of Northern Fleet, military prosecutor's office of Baltic Fleet, military prosecutor's office of Black Sea Fleet, military prosecutor's office of Pacific Fleet, military prosecutor's office of Strategic Missile Forces and Moscow city military prosecutor's office) which in turn have own subordinated military prosecutor's offices (garrison military prosecutor's offices).

 Prosecutors in a broad sense are directly prosecutors (who leads prosecutor's offices), their deputies, senior assistants and junior assistants.
-All of them are federal government officials, have special ranks (классные чины) and wear special uniform with shoulder marks.
-Military prosecutors (in a broad sense) are military personnel, have military ranks of commissioned officers and wear military uniform with shoulder marks but they are not subordinate to any military authority (excepting higher military prosecutor).
+All of them are federal government officials, have special ranks (классные чины) and wear special uniform with shoulder insignia.
+Military prosecutors (in a broad sense) are military personnel, have military ranks of commissioned officers and wear military uniform with shoulder insignia but they are not subordinate to any military authority (excepting higher military prosecutor).